 The ability to recognize triggering thoughts is an essential first step for transforming self-sabotage patterns.
 Self-awareness initiates the introspection process and will help identify toxic thoughts and their origins.
 These triggers are often accompanied by an intense or atypical emotional reaction.
 Watch this video to become more aware of your emotions.

-Once you are aware of these toxic thoughts, there are several ways to transform or deactivate them.
+Once you are aware of toxic thoughts, there are several ways to transform or deactivate them.
 Positive self-talk, analyzing and testing thoughts to discern legitimacy, and modifying them are just a couple of ideas.

-Cognitive defusion helps by creating distance between the person and the problem and can be achieved through distanced self-talk and journaling.
+Cognitive defusion also helps by creating distance between the person and the problem and can be achieved through distanced self-talk and journaling.

 This worksheet is a step-by-step guide to help extinguish self-sabotaging behaviors.